 The way he dealt with grief can be applied to how we can break bad habits and addictions and change unhealthy relationships.
-We tend to believe the intensity of our commitment to change is the greatest factor in our success.
-We may think an alter call at our church or even an intense or emotional conversation is the best indicator of success.
-However, the best indicator of success may be the plan you have to get through the morning.
+We tend to believe the intensity of our initial commitment to change is the greatest factor in success.
+We may think an alter call at church or even an intense or emotional conversation is the best indicator of success.
+However, the best indicator of progress may just be the plan you have to get you through the morning.